-Opening Reception: A closing reception will take place August 25th, from 2 p.m. to 6 p.m. in the Reynolds Gallery.
+Opening Reception: An opening reception will take place September 28th, from 7 p.m. to 9 p.m. in the Reynolds Gallery.
+Artist Linda Vallejo will be speaking and available for questions.
 Receptions are open to the public, admission is free.

 Hours and Location: The Reynolds Gallery is located on the second floor of the Memorial Student Center.
 Open to the public Tuesday—Friday 9 a.m. to 8 p.m., Saturday—Sunday 12 p.m. to 6 p.m.
 Admission is free.